Blind Man Wins Denver Police Brutality Case

 Police Brutality / Personal Injury Lawyers in Denver, CO

 Police in Denver and throughout Colorado have a long history of respected service, but there are also a number of issues that arise involving misconduct.
 This includes excessive force, which can lead to injury or even death.
 It is important to understand the rights and limitations on police officers, as well as what your own rights are if you ever find yourself in this unfortunate situation.

 Police officers are generally permitted to use areasonable amount of force when arresting a person.
 Even if a person momentarily tries to resist officers, extreme force would not be justified.
 Because the definition of “reasonable force” is so subjective, it has been surrounded by much controversy, and many feel that some officers routinely overstep their bounds against certain racial, ethnic, and socioeconomic groups.

 If an officer uses more force than necessary, they could face serious penalties, including civil liability and criminal prosecution.

-Injured victims of police brutality are encouraged to get in touch with a Denver personal injury attorney at Jordan, Herington & Rowley.
+Injured victims of police brutality are encouraged to get in touch with a Denver personal injury lawyer at Jordan Law.
 You have the right to seek legal counsel, and we may be able to help you pursue compensation.